|

 AHIC -

-Information Community, formerly a 17 member federal advisory body
+The American Health Information Community was a 17 member federal advisory

-the U.S. Department of Health and Human Services (HHS) on how to
+Department of Health and Human Services (HHS) on how to accelerate the

-accelerate the development and adoption of health information
+development and adoption of health information technology.
+AHIC was

 HHS,